iTunes 11.1.5 review

 - Why the Beats deal shows Apple is actually listening

-What's features are missing in iTunes 11?
+iTunes 11 review: What features are missing from iTunes 11?

 For all the new features in iTunes 11, Apple has had some house clearing and some features are not present:

 iTunes Radio.
 We mentioned this near the start, but we've been waiting for iTunes Radio to arrive in the UK for a long time.

 Cover Flow.
 The carousel view that headlined iTunes 7 and allowed you to flip horizontally through tracks and albums.

 iTunes DJ. iTunes DJ enabled you to create music lists according to Genre.
 However, it's been replaced by the smarter, easier to use, Genius and Genius Shuffle features so we don't really mind.